claceio/docs/content/docs/features.md

 - Support for github integration, app's being deployed from artifacts directly loaded from github
 - SQLite is used as the metadata storage currently.
 Support for postgres and other systems is planned
 - Preview mode for app updates, to check whether changes work before making them live
+- Support for workflow jobs, which would have a form based interface with limited customizability, but with support for triggered and scheduled execution
 - Support for application data persistance
+- UI interface for Clace admin operations
 - Record replay based automatic integration test creation.
-Record all responses at the plugin boundary and use that the replay integration test scenarios.
+Record all responses at the plugin boundary and use that to replay integration test scenarios.
 This is speculative currently, depending on the how the external plugin model is implemented
 - Distributed agent model, where the Clace server does the initial routing but the actual application execution happens on remote worker nodes.
-This feature, if and when added, might use a different licensing model.
+This feature, when added, might use a different licensing model.
 This is also speculative currently.